tehryanx/tehryanx.github.io/_posts/2026-01-05-Agent-Hypnosis-and-Parameter-Abuse.markdown

 The big thing I'm trying to clarify here is that a tool and the agents understanding of how to call that tool are completely seperate things and there's nothing strictly validating that they align.

 The agent doesn't even really know if a tool that it's aware of is real.
-If you give an LLM a function schema, and ask it to call that schema, it's likely to try even if that tool doesn't exist.
+If you give an LLM a function schema, and ask it to call that tool, it's likely to try even if it doesn't exist.

 For example, here's chatgpt on gpt5.2.
 It doesn't find a tool to call, but it returns the structured tool call anyway.